AT-Publishing/website/_ebf/2020-09-01-ebf-ledger.md

 *Back to school* discount codes.

+*Anniversary of the founding of Ledger Wallet* October 11.
+A limited edition of a Nano X wallet was released for this occasion in 2019.

+**Q4**

 *Promo deals to celebrate the release of the Bitcoin whitepaper* October 31, 2008.
 Ledger Nano S in special white-colored edition used to be sold in bundle deals.

-**Q4**

 The November run-up to *Black Friday* deals.
 Ledger always runs a sequence of different discount offers.